Donald Trump Inauguration Speech Will Be Short — Selfie Sticks, Coolers, Other Items Banned

-At Donald Trump’s inauguration speech set for January 20, 2017, the President-elect is expected to take precautions.
+At Donald Trump’s inauguration speech set for January 20, 2017, the president-elect is expected to take precautions.
 He plans to ban a list of items from being taken to the live event, and many of them make sense.
 Among these items are explosives and laser pointers, for obvious reasons.

 Trump wants to eliminate the chance that he’ll be assassinated on his first day as President of the United States.

 The possibility of such a thing happening has been rather strong, as when the 2016 election results came in, the Electoral College gave him the win.
-Even the recount ordered by former Presidential hopeful Jill Stein didn’t change the fact, but instead actually cost more votes for Hillary Clinton.
-Many Democrats are upset with this fact and are allegedly determined to get Donald Trump impeached or assassinated.
-After riots in the streets, the President-elect isn’t taking any chances.
+Even the recount ordered by former presidential hopeful Jill Stein didn’t change the fact, but instead actually cost more votes for Hillary Clinton.
+After riots in the streets, the president-elect isn’t taking any chances.
 He is also taking the needs of his supporters attending the speech into consideration.

 The list of banned items from Donald Trump’s inauguration speech, according to the official website, is below.